 But the homeowner owed $325,000 on it.
 His bank would lose the $100,000 difference.
 Were they willing to do that?

 The bank said yes.
-We are now the proud owners of a rotting building.
+I’m now the proud owner of a rotting building.

-But we took a risk — and a six-figure debt.
+But I took a risk — and a six-figure debt.
 Would it pay off?
-Would people rent it?
-Tune in to Part 3 to learn how it’s doing, one year later – and what our plans are for our next investment property.
+Tune in to Part 3 to learn how it’s doing, one year later.